Javan rhinoceros: In culture

-The Javan rhinoceros occurred in Cambodia in the past and there are at least three depictions of rhinos in the bas reliefs of the temple at Angkor Wat.
+The Javan rhinoceros occurred in Cambodia in the past and at least three depictions of rhinos are in the bas reliefs of the temple at Angkor Wat.
 The west wing of the North Gallery has a relief that shows a rhino mounted by a god thought to be the fire god Agni.
-The rhinos are thought to be Javan rhinoceros rather than the somewhat similar looking one-horned Indian rhino on the basis of the skinfold on the shoulder which continues along the back in the Javan to give a saddle-like appearance.
+The rhinos are thought to be Javan rhinoceros rather than the somewhat similar-looking one-horned Indian rhino on the basis of the skinfold on the shoulder that continues along the back in the Javan to give a saddle-like appearance.
 A depiction of the rhino in the east wing of the South Gallery shows a rhino attacking the damned in the panel depicting heaven and hell.
-An architect of the temple is thought to have been an Indian Brahmin priest named Divakarapandita (1040–1120 AD) who served king Jayavarman VI, Dharanindravarman I as well as Suryavarman II who constructed the temple.
-It is thought that the Indian priest who died before the construction of the temple might have influenced the use of tubercles on the skin which are based on the Indian rhino while the local Khmer artisans carved the other details of the rhinos based on the more familiar local Javan rhino.
+An architect of the temple is thought to have been an Indian Brahmin priest named Divakarapandita (1040–1120 AD) who served king Jayavarman VI, Dharanindravarman I, as well as Suryavarman II, who constructed the temple.
+The Indian priest who died before the construction of the temple is thought to have influenced the use of tubercles on the skin, which are based on the Indian rhino, while the local Khmer artisans carved the other details of the rhinos based on the more familiar local Javan rhino.
 The association of the rhinoceros as the vahana of the god Agni is unique to Khmer culture.
-Another rhinoceros carving in the centre of a circular arrangement in a column with other circles containing elephants and water buffalo is known from the temple of Ta Prohm.
-It has been at the centre of anachronistic speculation that it might represent a Stegosaur due to the leaves behind it that give the impression of plates.
+Another rhinoceros carving in the middle of a circular arrangement in a column with other circles containing elephants and water buffalo is known from the temple of Ta Prohm.
+Based on anachronistic speculation, it might represent a stegosaur due to the leaves behind it that give the impression of plates.

 The mascot of the 2023 FIFA U-20 World Cup is a Javan rhinoceros named Bacuya.